MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/overview/ad-fs-requirements.md

 - Any standard domain account can be used as a service account for AD FS.
 Group Managed Service Accounts are also supported.
 The permissions required at runtime are automatically added back when you configure AD FS.

-- The User Rights Assignment required for the AD service account is Sign-in as a Service.
+- The User Rights Assignment required for the AD service account is 'Log on as a Service'.

 - The User Rights Assignments required for the `NT Service\adfssrv` and `NT Service\drs` are Generate Security Audits and Sign-in as a Service.